jessetinell/Developer-resources/README.md

-# Developer resources
+# Links And Sources For Technical Development
-Lists of useful sources for knowledge
+My best sources for acquiring knowledge as a fullstack developer.

 ---------------------------------